learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 Then type (or better still, cut and paste) `git clone https://github.com/learn-co-curriculum/dsc-1-01-05-setting-up-environment`

-*In Windows, in git bash, to paste from the clipboard the shortcut should be `ctctrl-shift-insert`*
+*In Windows, in git bash, to paste from the clipboard the shortcut should be `ctrl-shift-insert`*

 This will create a new subdirectory called dsc-1-01-05-setting-up-environment which will contain a copy of all of the files from this repository.
 Go into that directory by typing `cd dsc-1-01-05-setting-up-environment` (after typing `cd dsc` you should be able to hit the tab key to "tab complete" so you don't need to type the whole directory name.
 That should work on both Windows and Macs.